 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as described in Part Two.
-Then, get everything configured as described in Part Three.
-Once all of this is in place, you then automate the process using plugins.
+Simple … first, set up your website or blog as described in Part 2.
+Then, configure your site settings as explained in Part 3.
+Once all of this is in place, you can then connect all of the dots using plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some examples of plugins that can help:
+Let’s take a look now at a few traffic-generating plugins that can:

-- Post content to social sites and social bookmarking websites
+- Post content automatically to social media sites and social bookmarking websites

-- Syndicate content to other web properties via RSS feeds
+- Distribute content to other web properties via RSS

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/